 "We've got the agronomic side figured out.
 Now we've got to get the individual producers' management styles to change," McNamara said.
-"If you only use your field five months of the year, the other seven months more efficient use of the highest-priced asset that you have?"
+"If you only use your field five months of the year, the other seven months of the year it could be growing one, maybe two crops.
+Isn't that a more efficient use of the highestpriced asset that you have?"